-Growing produce in your own backyard or a community garden can be an amazing experience that allows you to not only choose the produce you consume, but have control of the process from seed to harvest.
-Issues affecting urban gardens aren’t usually at front of mind when you decide it’s time to open up the soil in your yard or rent a garden plot, but there’s a lot more to consider than just where to buy your seeds.
+Growing produce in your own backyard or a community garden can be an amazing experience that allows you to not only choose the produce you consume but have control of the process from seed to harvest.
+Issues affecting urban gardens aren’t usually at the front of your mind when you decide it’s time to open up the soil in your yard or rent a garden plot, but there’s a lot more to consider than just where to buy your seeds.

 Problems with Urban Gardens

 Most urban garden problems aren’t readily apparent when you first dig the soil, but they are very real.
 Here are some of the most common things to consider before you plant:

 Permits.
 Depending on where your garden is located, you may need a permit for tearing up the grass, building a fence, or keeping urban livestock like chickens, bees, and goats.
 Check with your local municipality before putting in the garden of your dreams to avoid finding out the hard way that it’s not allowed.
 A lot of urban gardening problems can be prevented by procuring the right permits the first time.